GenericMappingTools/remote-datasets/docs/earth-relief.rst

 are available in both gridline- and pixel-registered formats except the original pixel-registered SRTM15+V2.7 (here called @earth_relief_15s) and the gridline-registered SRTM tiles.

+We also scale and reformat the original data to take up very little space so that downloads from the servers are as fast as possible.
+For the earth_relief grids this means we chose 0.5 meter as the smallest data unit, which is well below the uncertainties in the data.
+Elevations are scaled to fit in a short integer grid that is highly compressed by netCDF lossless compression and chunking.
+The data are reported in meters.
+The 3 and 1 arc second SRTM tiles are instead served as losslessly compressed JPEG2000 tiles whose smallest data unit is 1 meter.

+**Note**: Because of this quantization, these grids should be used with care in morphometric studies (e.g., slope, curvature or roughness analyses).
+We suggest using the original dataset instead for such applications.

 Data References
 ~~~~~~~~~~~~~~~